 Kantree uses configuration files written in YAML.
-The main configuration file is located at kantree/config-prod.yml.
+The main configuration file is located at the root of your installation under the name config.yml.

 You must provide a secret key or the user session will not be secured.
 Changing the secret key will reset all user sessions.